-Key molecule suppresses growth of cancerous liver tumors, study findsFebruary 13th, 2013 in Cancer /
+Key molecule suppresses growth of cancerous liver tumors, study findsFebruary 13, 2013 in Medicine & Health / Cancer

 (Medical Xpress)—A molecule already implicated in a number of diverse cellular functions can suppress the growth of tumors in the liver, a Mayo Clinic Cancer Center study has found.
 Its name is IQGAP1, and when the molecule is active in the cells that surround a tumor cell, this "tumor microenvironment" becomes less hospitable to cancer growth.
 When the molecule is deficient, cancer thrives.